akonoupakis/jsnbt/README.md

 ## overview

-	Getting its name from our well-known json objects, working with NodeJs and MongoDB, jsnbt should grow to be a fast driven CMS for any purpose.
+	Getting its name from our well-known json objects, working with NodeJs and MongoDB,
+	jsnbt could grow to be a fast driven CMS for any purpose.

 ## license